isomerpages/nlb-learning/_sustainability/Adults & Seniors/Event Highlights.md

 <h3 id="the-great-make-over-project"><b>The Great Make-Over Project: Punggol Edition</b></h3>
 <img src="/images/sustainability/adults-and-seniors/Digital%20Bulletin%20Board.png" style="width:300px;height:500px;">

 Have you ever re:Imagined Punggol as a more sustainable, vibrant and inclusive neighbourhood?
 The second iteration of the Great Make-Over Project brought together 5 teams who visualized their chosen space in the Punggol Neighbourhood as a “Great Place” with sustainability in mind.
-They RE:Imagined the Punggol Town as a more, sustainable, vibrant and inclusive neighbourhood – to transform a ‘Livable space’ to a ‘Loveable space’.
+They re:Imagined the Punggol Town as a more, sustainable, vibrant and inclusive neighbourhood – to transform a ‘Livable space’ to a ‘Loveable space’.

 How will the Punggol neighborhood look like if it was re:Imagined to be more sustainable, vibrant and inclusive?
 The second iteration of The Great Make-Over Project (GMO) brought together 5 teams to do exactly that!
 With sustainability in mind, GMO participants sought to visualize and transform specific places within the neighborhood into “Great Places”.